Updated September 4, 2025

 Occasionally, patients receive a PCOS diagnosis because they have had an ovarian cyst or elevated AMH level, but these are not part of the criteria.
 Early confirmation of PCOS is key in adopting a healthier lifestyle that can prevent many unwanted symptoms of PCOS.

-Unfortunately, there is no cure for PCOS, but symptoms caused by PCOS can be managed accordingly.
-Lifestyle changes may help to restore ovulation and achieve pregnancy, including introducing dietary changes and exercise goals.
+Unfortunately, there is no cure for PCOS, but symptoms caused by PCOS can be managed.
+Lifestyle changes, including dietary changes and regular exercise, may help to restore ovulation and achieve pregnancy.

 It is best to work with your PCOS team to develop a multidisciplinary treatment plan that caters specifically to you and your goals.